bytefish/PostGisBulkInsert/README.md

 [PostGisBulkInsert] is available in the Central Maven Repository.

-You can add the following dependencies to your pom.xml to include [PgBulkInsert] in your project.
+You can add the following dependencies to your pom.xml to include [PostGisBulkInsert] in your project.

 ```xml
 <dependency>